Dominican peso: Relation with the U.S. dollar

 The United States dollar is used as a reserve currency by the Central Bank of the Dominican Republic.
 Also, when agreed by both parties, both U.S. dollars and the euro can be used in private transactions (this applies mostly in tourism-related activities).
 This was most true during the drastic inflationary period of 2003–2004.
 Nowadays the U.S. dollar is widely accepted and tourists visiting the Dominican Republic can use it as a second currency.

 Historical exchange rates

-Historically, since the first monetary emission in 1948, the peso was worth about the same as a United States dollar.
+Historically, since the first monetary emission in 1948, the peso was at parity with the United States dollar.

 The exchange rate for U.S. dollar vs. Dominican peso over the last few decades is as follows: